TheolaHarry/LITA_class_Documentation/README.md

 ### Data Source
 The primary source of Data used here is Data Sale.csv and is an open source data that can be freely downloaded from an open source online such as kaggle or FRED or any other data respository site.

+### Tools Used
+- Microsoft Excel for Data Cleaning , Analysing and Visualisation
+- SQL- Structured Query Language for Querying of Data
+- Github for portfolio Building